 An IRL Reading and Q+A!
 A World Without "Whom": The Essential Guide to Language in the BuzzFeed Age

-Emmy Favilla, global copy chief, BuzzFeed
+Emmy Favilla, senior commerce editor, BuzzFeed

 Emmy Favilla reads from her new book, A World Without “Whom”: The Essential Guide to Language in the BuzzFeed Age, followed by a Q+A. With an irreverent and comical tone, AWWW encourages a staunchly descriptivist "follow your heart" approach to many of the "rules" of language and grammar we were once taught to hold dearly as hard-and-fast.
 It explores recent language and punctuation trends that have been influenced by the omnipresence of social media and digital communication in addition to practical advice for writers and editors—such as tips for editing content across various English-speaking regions.